lpatmo/musical-wordle/README.md

 ## Best practice for reviewing and committing code

-1. Try to comment on individual lines in PRs.
+1. Try to comment on individual lines in pull requests.
 If everything looks good, you can type `LGTM`.
 2. When committing, try to prefix commits with the issue you are working on.
 For example: `git commit -am "[ISSUE-15] Update docs with some best practices"`